JustTagIt/DevelopmentHandbook/css_guidelines.md

 The basic properties of a style guide are colors, fonts, breakpoints, asset sizes.

 This would also be the location for simple but global styles.
 For example rules that apply to the body or html elements or use the * selector.

-*(get some feed back if this is necessary but I think it should be - because we should have fixed asset sizes, with the exception being if we want to increase or reduce a section based on asset height - right now its the other way around and this helps impose design or client to use correctly sized images).

 Through out the site we always want to reference the variables declared here - avoiding hardcoded colors even for black and white.